JaqiKal/pixavibe/README.md

 <summary>Known and unsolved issues</summary>
 <br>

 - Hashtag Error [BUG#68](https://github.com/JaqiKal/pixavibe-frontend/issues/68): The errors indicate that the response data does not contain the expected 'hashtag_ids' field.
 Instead, the response contains an empty 'hashtags' array.
 This suggests that the hashtags are not being properly associated with the post.
-Trouble shooting activities have been undertaken, also by senior developers but solution has not been found yet.
-The feature has a bug registerd (in Kanban board) and will be revisited in future improvements of the Pixavibe app.
+Troubleshooting activities have been undertaken, also by senior developers but solution has not been found yet.
+The feature has a bug registered (in Kanban board) and will be revisited in future improvements of the Pixavibe app.
 To maintain a smooth user experience, the hashtag feature is retained in the codebase, but the multiselect form has been removed from the PostCreateForm and PostEditForm.
 - When loading certain pages, 401/400 errors occur due to the absence or expiration of an authorization token, or when invalid form input is provided.
 These instances include:
   - Mounting when not logged in
   - Redirecting a logged-in user away from the sign-up/sign-in page